-Here’s a sweet DOILY ANGEL CHRISTMAS CARD for kids of all ages to make and give this Christmas.
+This sweet Doily Angel Christmas Card is great for kids of all ages to make and give this Christmas.
 The doily and artificial flower petals give our angel a delicate appearance while the cotton ball and pipe cleaner add dimension and texture.
 Lovely Christmas craft for Sunday School, home or the classroom.

 If your kids make homemade cards to give at Christmas, I think you’ll like the easy angel cards we made here the other day.
 They’d make a lovely card for a child to make for a parent, grandparent or teacher along with a little homemade gift.